 Phil Schoenthal is more than a Thoroughbred trainer in the Mid-Atlantic region.
-His operation manages racing partner- ships, provides for representation at auctions, plans broodmare matings, and assists with business planning and tax preparation.
+His operation Kingdom Bloodstock Inc. manages racing partnerships, represents at auctions, plans broodmare matings, and assists with business and tax planning.

-Schoenthal, who won his first stakes as a trainer in 2003 with White Mountain Boy in the Maryland Juvenile Championship at Laurel Park, has trained for many owners over the years and has developed quality racehorses.
-One of them, the filly Miss Behaviour, was a multiple graded-stakes winner including the Grade 2 Matron Stakes in New York; she also finished second in the Grade 1 Test Stakes at Saratoga Race Course.
+Schoenthal, who won his first stakes as a trainer in 2003 with White Mountain Boy at Laurel Park, has trained for many owners over the years and has developed quality racehorses.
+One of them, the filly Miss Behaviour, was a multiple graded stakes winner including the Grade 2 Matron Stakes at Belmont; she also finished second in the Grade 1 Test Stakes at Saratoga.
+In all, he has trained 15 individual stakes winners.

-Schoenthal, who resides in Crownsville with his wife and three children, opened a public stable in 2004 and named his operation Kingdom Bloodstock to reflect a range of services.
+Schoenthal, who resides in Crownsville with his wife and three children, opened a public stable in 2004 after training privately.
 He is a veteran of the United States Air Force and holds a Bachelor’s Degree.